TeamHeKA/meds-ontology/MODELING.md

 - `:Subject` — primary entity; declared with a functional key `:subjectId`.
 - `:Measurement` — core per-row observation.
 Declared disjoint with `:LabelSample`.
 - `:Code` — vocabulary entry; required to have `:codeString`.
-- `:DatasetMetadata` — dataset provenance & conversion metadata.
+- `:DatasetMetadata` — dataset provenance & conversion metadata; declared as a subclass of `prov:Entity` so that all provenance relations (e.g., prov:wasDerivedFrom) use the standard PROV-O pattern.
 - `:SubjectSplit` — enumeration-style class for dataset partitions.
 - `:LabelSample` — supervised learning sample (subject × prediction_time × label).
 - `:ValueModality` (abstract) with concrete subclasses (e.g., `:ImageValue`) to model extensions.